aaallami/LTS/readme.md

 Note the above above scripts can be used to benchmark communication accurately.
 However, to gain acurrate run-time benchmark then it requires to have two different machines.
 For that please follow the instructions on how to run MPSPDZ on differnet machines and follow the following instructions:

-1- For P(OT) run for mahcine 0 and 1:
+1- For P(OT) run for mahcine 0 and 1 consecutively:

     ./mascot-party.x 0 rabbit -pn 19755 -h localhost -N 2
     ./mascot-party.x 1 rabbit -pn 19755 -h localhost -N 2
-2- For P(HE) run for mahcine 0 and 1:
+2- For P(HE) run for mahcine 0 and 1 consecutively:

     ./highgear-party.x 0 rabbit -pn 15093 -h localhost -N 2
     ./highgear-party.x 1 rabbit -pn 15093 -h localhost -N 2